metno/esd/_pages/process.md

 Example 3.4 shows the re-gridding between the NCEP reanalysis and NorESM.M global climate model result for an area covering Europe (30W–30E/40N–70N).
 In this particular case, both the gridded products (NCEP and NorESM.M) have the same spatial resolution of 2.5 degrees, but `regrid` works also with different grid resolutions.

 ### How the re-gridding works
-The re-gridding is based on a bi-linear interpolation according to the linear algebra expression X′ = W X (1)
+The re-gridding is based on a bi-linear interpolation according to the linear algebra expression

+\\(X′ = W X \\) (1)

-W is a sparse matrix of weights since each new grid cell is a weighted sum of the four surrounding grid cells.
-The sparse character saves computer resources compared to the full weight matrix which would have the dimensions of the product of X′ and X. Thus, the re-gridding becomes more efficient by (a) utilising the information about the sparseness (i.e. only needs the weights and the index of the surrounding grid cells to the point of interest) and (b) computing the weights only once, then use using the `apply()` function rather than for loops to weight all time steps.
+$$W$$ is a sparse matrix of weights since each new grid cell is a weighted sum of the four surrounding grid cells.
+The sparse character saves computer resources compared to the full weight matrix which would have the dimensions of the product of $$X′$$ and $$X$$.
+Thus, the re-gridding becomes more efficient by (a) utilising the information about the sparseness (i.e. only needs the weights and the index of the surrounding grid cells to the point of interest) and (b) computing the weights only once, then use using the `apply()` function rather than for loops to weight all time steps.

 ## Nearest data point
 An alternative to re-gridding is to select the nearest data point, as a bi-linear interpolation will have an influence on extremes through the estimation of values in terms of weighted sums of nearby points.
 The ‘esd’ package provides the function `nearest` that selects a subset of the nearest point as